Distance-Restricted Firefighting on Finite Graphs: Integer Programming Solutions

 While this program can compute the original {\sc MVS} function, its encoding of the information loses certain features that are needed to impose distance and path restrictions on the problem.
 In particular, if a firefighter moves onto a previously defended vertex, then the set of defended vertices does not change, and that firefighter's current position is now unknown.
 Thus on the next turn it is impossible to validate that firefighter's move since it is impossible to know exactly which vertex the firefighter was on.

 In order to construct an extension to the Develin and Hartke program that computes {\sc DRMVS}, we first have to re-encode the firefighters' positions in a way that solves the aforementioned information loss problem, but also in a way which lends itself well to linear transformations.
-Our solution is to encode the firefighters' positions on any given turn as a one-hot\footnote{A \textit{one-hot} encode refers to a vector where all entries but one are zero and the remaining entry is a $1$.} encoded vector of length $\binom{|V(G)| + B - 1}{B - 1}$, as that is the number of weak compositions\footnote{A \textit{weak composition} of $n$ into $k$ parts is an ordered sum of $k$ non-negative integers which sum to $n$.} of $|V(G)|$ into $B$ parts and we can order the compositions lexicographically.
+Our solution is to encode the firefighters' positions on any given turn as a one-hot\footnote{A \textit{one-hot} encoding refers to a vector where all entries but one are zero and the remaining entry is a $1$.} encoded vector of length $\binom{|V(G)| + B - 1}{B}$, as that is the number of weak compositions\footnote{A \textit{weak composition} of $n$ into $k$ parts is an ordered sum of $k$ non-negative integers which sum to $n$.} of $B$ into $|V(G)|$ parts and we can order the compositions lexicographically.
+Note that we consider $B$ to be a constant and so the quantity $\binom{|V(G)| + B - 1}{B}$ is only polynomially larger than $|V(G)|$.
+Specifically, in the case where $B = 1$, $\binom{|V(G)| + B - 1}{B} = |V(G)|$ and so one position in the vector has value $1$ while the rest have value $0$.
 We use this approach because weak compositions are in correspondence with positions the firefighters can occupy since each element of the composition corresponds to a vertex of the graph and the quantity corresponds to the number of firefighters on that vertex.
 Thus if the firefighters' positions at time $t$ correspond to the $i^{th}$ weak composition we represent the position with the one-hot encoded vector with a $1$ in the $i^{th}$ coordinate and we label this vector $p_t$.

+As an example, consider a path on three vertices and all six possible placements of two firefighters on this graph sorted in lexicographical order:

+Thus if there are two firefighters on the second vertex and no firefighters on the other two vertices we would represent the firefighters' position as the vector with a $1$ in the fourth position and $0$'s in all other positions.

+We now need to make these position vectors force the $d_{x,t}$ to take on their corresponding values.
+The first step in doing this is to extract which vertices are occupied from the one-hot encoded position vector, which we do by constructing a matrix $A$ with $|V(G)|$ rows and $\binom{|V(G)| + B - 1}{B}$ columns where the $i^{th}$ entry in the $j^{th}$ row is $1$ if the $j^{th}$ entry of the weak composition corresponding to the $i^{th}$ position is positive and the entry is $0$ otherwise.
+Using our previous example this would give the matrix: